How Many Lottery Tickets Are Sold Each Year?

 The UK Lotto is yet another excellent example of a lottery that grew massively to become a crowd favourite.
 The lottery as you know it now began in 1994 and only received its current name years later—in 2002.
 The lottery has run successfully since it opened and was thrust into the spotlight when all eyes turned to Europe with the advent of EuroMillions.

 The largest jackpot on record for the UK Lotto is £66 million—a decent amount no matter how you look at it.
 Unlike EuroMillions, the annual ticket sales for this lottery are more in line with its American counterparts.
 However, the number of ticket sales for 2019 is still almost double those of the American lotteries—finishing at 3,850,058,120 (or 3.8 billion) tickets.

 Using the same calculations as the other lotteries, this means that this lottery sold 122 lottery tickets for every one of the 31,536,000 seconds in 2019.
 At £2 per ticket, this means that the lottery made £7.7 billion worth of sales in the year.

 When looking at just the four lotteries mentioned above, it is easy to see that there is a staggering amount of money that goes into lotteries on a daily basis.
-In fact, every second, there is a ridiculous number of lottery tickets that are purchased.
-This, however, is what keeps massive international lotteries alive and allows us all the chance to change our lives by buying a ticket that we hope will make us the next big jackpot winner.
+In fact, just about every second of every day—including Sundays—there is a ridiculous number of lottery tickets that are purchased.
+This, however, is what keeps our favourite lotteries alive and allows us all the chance to change our lives by buying a ticket that we hope will make us the next big jackpot winner.